stan-dev/pystan/doc/faq.rst

 What Linux distributions are supported?
 ---------------------------------------

-There are two officially supported Linux distributions:
+There are three officially supported Linux distributions:

 - Debian 11
 - Ubuntu 20.04
+- Ubuntu 22.04

 Users have reported that PyStan works on the following Linux distributions: